Tech-at-DU/React-Fundamentals-tutorial/P05-Adding-React-Router/README.md

 ### Details Route

-Set up a Route to display the details component.
+Add a new Route to `index.js`.
+This new route will be displayed as a child of the `App` component so it will need to be nested in that route!

 Open `App.js`, and add an import for `POPOSDetails.js` at the top: